Kronstadt rebellion: Preface

 New demonstrations by Trubochny workers followed and this time spread throughout the city, in part because of rumors about the repression of the previous demonstration.
 Faced with growing protests, the local soviet closed factories with high concentrations of protesters, which further intensified the movement.
 The economic demands became political in nature, which was of great concern to the Bolsheviks.
 To definitively end the protests, the authorities flooded the city with Red Army troops, tried to close even more protest-affiliated factories, and proclaimed martial law.
-There was a hurry to gain control of the fortress before the thawing of the frozen bay, which would have made it impregnable for the land army.
 The Bolsheviks started a detention campaign, carried out by the Cheka, resulting in thousands of arrests: thousands of students and intellectuals, about 500 workers and union leaders, and a few anarchists, Socialist Revolutionaries, and key leaders of the Mensheviks.
 The authorities urged workers to return to work to prevent spillage of blood.
 They granted certain concessions: permission to go to the countryside to bring food to cities, relaxation of controls against speculation, permission to buy coal to alleviate fuel shortages, an end to grain confiscations, and increased rations for workers and soldiers, even at the expense of depleting scarce food reserves.
 Such measures convinced the workers of Petrograd to return to work at the start of March.

 Bolshevik authoritarianism and the continued lack of freedom and reforms led to increased discontent among their own followers and reinforced the opposition.
 In their eagerness to secure their power, the Bolsheviks caused the growth of their own opposition.
 The centralism and bureaucracy of "war communism" added to the existing logistical difficulties.
 With the end of the civil war, opposition groups emerged within the Bolshevik party itself.
 One of the more left-wing, syndicalism-aligned opposition groups, the Workers' Opposition, aimed to take control of the party leadership.
 Another wing of the party, the Group of Democratic Centralism, advocated for the decentralization of power to the soviets.